"I'm going to make you proud, daddy."

 - All Women Are Lustful: Betty repeatedly insists on sucking Gord off, and he is often hesitant to accept.

-- Bloody Hilarious: The infamous scene - well, one of the many infamous scenes - where Gord delivers a baby, for a woman he's never met, after ignoring her pleas to get a real doctor.
+- Bloody Hilarious: The scene where Gord delivers a baby, for a woman he's never met, after ignoring her pleas to get a real doctor.
 The incredibly NSFW result becomes what Allmovie.com referred to as "one of the bloodiest births ever put on film."

-- The Cameo: Tom Green's then-fiancé Drew Barrymore has a few appearances as Dave Davidson's secretary.
+- The Cameo: Tom Green's then-fiancée Drew Barrymore has a few appearances as Dave Davidson's secretary.

 - Also, Shaquille O'Neal as Gord's mom's new boyfriend.